 Abstract

-The use of low dose aspirin (LDA) has been a common preventive measure to reduce the risk of cardiovascular events.
+The use of low-dose aspirin (LDA) has been a common preventive measure to reduce the risk of cardiovascular events.
 This is attributed to aspirin’s ability to inhibit platelet activation.
-On the other hand, the use of LDA in human subjects has been associated with the development of gastrointestinal injuries such as ulcer and bleeding, especially for those sensitive subjects such as elder human subjects.
+On the other hand, the use of LDA in human subjects has been associated with the development of gastrointestinal injuries like ulcer and bleeding, especially for those sensitive subjects such as elder human subjects.
 This opinion review will summarize the recent clinical reports regarding the use of LDA and the development of gastrointestinal conditions in China.
-Based on these reports, it seems that the use of LDA is commonly associated with gastrointestinal injuries, and the stop of its use leads to recovery in elderly subjects.
+Based on these reports, it seems that the use of LDA is commonly associated with gastrointestinal injuries, and stopping its use leads to recovery in elderly subjects.
 Therefore, we would like to suggest that gastroduodenal health and conditions should be seriously taken into consideration when LDA is recommended to the elderly, or other alternative means to reduce the risk of cardiovascular events such as nutritional interventions should be suggested.

 Key words: Low-dose aspirin; Gastrointestinal damages; Upper gastrointestinal bleeding; Human subjects; Chinese elders